Secret Paris: 31 Off the Beaten Path Spots + Exciting Hidden Gems

 Located in the former laboratory of Marie Curie, this small museum focuses primarily on the work of Marie Curie, her family, and her coworkers.

-Marie Curie was a fantastic scientist and holds plenty of records to this day, including being the first woman to win a Nobel Prize and the only person to win a Nobel Prize in two different sciences–in other words, if you’re looking to get off the beaten path in Paris, there are far worse people to learn about when you do.
+Marie Curie was a fantastic scientist and holds plenty of records to this day, including being the first woman to win a Nobel Prize and the only person to win a Nobel Prize in two different sciences.

 READ NEXT

-Built primarily in the 19th century, the covered passages are home to a delightful array of shops, galleries, restaurants, and more, each with their own personality and focus.
+Built primarily in the 19th century, the covered passages are home to a delightful array of shops, galleries, restaurants, and more, each with its own personality and focus.

 Galerie Vero-Dodat--come to secret passages like this when exploring Paris off the beaten path!